systematical-ter/sprite-mgmt/README.md

   --hb                 Whether to render hitboxes.
   --overwrite          If file already exists at output location, overwrite it.
   --oformat {GIF,PNG}  Wether to save as a GIF or PNG.
 Note that only animated PNGs can support partial transparency.
+  --flip_y             Flip the output gif along the y axis.
   ```

 Still requires the `Pillow` package.